 “Of course.
 First, how patient is your son?”

-“Not patient, he’s six.
+“He is six.
 Why do you ask?”

 She has piqued my interest with a loaded, closed-ended question.
 What six-year-old is patient?

 “Well, you are visiting us during Spring Break.
 Have you ever been to one of our parks during Spring Break?”